EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/telescope.sn.md

 ### telescope.sn.sn_phot_aper

-Calculate the aperture photometry S/N for a Gaussain source Package: telescope.sn Description: Calculate the S/N (signal-to-noise ratio) for a point source with a symmetric Gaussian profile for aperture
+Calculate the aperture photometry S/N for a Gaussain source Package: telescope.sn Description: Calculate the S/N (signal-to-noise ratio) for a point source with a symmetric Gaussian profile for aperture photometry.